Skip Navigation

 Concert Choir:

-Concert Choir is designed for intermediate level singers who are continuing to develop their choral musical skills.
+Concert Choir is an auditioned choir designed for intermediate-level singers who are continuing to develop their choral musical skills.
 Musical literature selections cover a wide span, from the Renaissance, Baroque and Classical periods, to Gospel, Contemporary Worship and Musical Theatre.
-Performances include numerous Immanuel events, Seasonal Concerts, Musical Theatre productions and a Spring Ministry Tour.
+Performances include numerous Immanuel events, seasonal concerts, musical theatre productions and a Spring Ministry Tour.
 Topics covered include 4-6 part singing, sight reading, music theory, musical phrasing/articulation, scales, triads, composers, music history, solo singing, musical production, and performance.

-Chamber Singers is the most select vocal group at Immanuel.
-This 18-24 member ensemble is for students with exceptional musical talent.
-Chamber has earned consecutive 1st place awards in music competitions in California, New York, Vancouver B.C. and London, and has toured England, France, Ireland and Scotland.
-Chamber Singers performs Collegiate-level music literature at 50+ events annually.
+Chamber Choir is an auditioned choir and is the most select vocal group at Immanuel.
+This 18-26 member ensemble is for students with exceptional musical talent.
+Chamber has earned consecutive 1st place awards in music competitions in California, New York, Vancouver B.C. and London, and has toured England, France, Ireland, Scotland and Italy.
+Chamber singers perform collegiate-level music literature at 50+ events annually.

 Drama: